-We’ll use this part of the site to highlight things we’ve heard about Bratton Clovelly’s past that we hope are of interest to others.
+We’ll use this part of the site to highlight things we’ve found out about Bratton Clovelly’s past that we hope are of interest to others.
 Please join in the conversation!

 Happy New Year to all!
 After two years of major focus on my volunteer work for the Guild of One-Name Studies, we start this year with a renewed sense of the importance of getting the Bratton Clovelly OPS website up-to-date.
 Actually, Mark and I have continued to progress the study behind the scenes but the website hasn’t kept pace.
 Here’s our starter goals for this year: